bholeneha/Election_Analysis/README.md

 * **Candidates and Respective Vote Counts**

         The three candidates and their votes they received are as follows:
-            Charles Casper Stockholm - 85,213 votes or 23% of the total votes Diana DeGette - 272,892 votes or 73.8% of the total votes Raymon Anthony Doane - 11,606 votes or 3.1% of the total votes
+            Charles Casper Stockholm - 85,213 votes or 23% of the total votes.
+            Diana DeGette - 272,892 votes or 73.8% of the total votes.
+            Raymon Anthony Doane - 11,606 votes or 3.1% of the total votes.

 * **Election Winner**

         Diana DeGette won the election in this precinct.
-        She received 272,892 votes, which is 73.8% of the total votes cast in the election.
+        She received 272,892 votes, which is 73.8% of the total votes casted in the election.

 ## Summary

 [//]: # "In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections There is a statement to the election commission on how this script can be used for any election with two examples given."
+Give at least two examples of how this script can be modified to be used for other elections"

 There is a number of ways this script can be modified to automate the process of analysizing election results.
 Here are two ways this can be done: